XRPLF/xrpl-dev-portal/content/concepts/transactions/multi-signing.md

 Benefits of multi-signing include:

-* You can require keys from different devices, so that a malicious actor must compromise multiple machines to send transactions on your behalf.
+- You can require keys from different devices, so that a malicious actor must compromise multiple machines to send transactions on your behalf.
-* You can share custody of an address between multiple people, each of whom only has one of several keys necessary to send transactions from that address.
+- You can share custody of an address between multiple people, each of whom only has one of several keys necessary to send transactions from that address.
-* You can delegate the power to send transactions from your address to a group of people, who can control your address if you are unavailable or unable to sign normally.
+- You can delegate the power to send transactions from your address to a group of people, who can control your address if you are unavailable or unable to sign normally.
-* ... and more.

 ## Signer Lists